jborzunova/vina-scoring-rmsd-optimizer/README.md

 2. The objective function:
    - Performs docking using Uni-Dock with initial common coefficients of Vina
    - Extracts the first docked pose
-   - Computes RMSD between this pose and the native one
-   - Returns RMSD (or mean RMSD for multi-ligand setups)
+   - Computes and returns RMSD between this pose and the native one (or mean RMSD for multi-ligand setups)

 3. The optimizer:
    - The objective function is passed to the SciPy optimizer to find the best solution